new group leaders

 what if my camper does not have insurance?

-If a camper requires medical attention while at camp, the camper is responsible for the cost.
-If the camper does not have insurance the sponsoring church will be the financially responsible party.
+If a camper requires medical attention while at camp, the camper’s insurance (or camper’s family insurance) is responsible for the cost.
+Campers ARE NOT REQUIRED to have insurance to attend camp.
+If the camper does not have insurance, Lifeway/CentriKid is not responsible for medical bills.